County Court at Law #2

 • When court is in session, it is expected that there will be minimal noise and movement in the courtroom.

 • Spectators and witnesses are welcome in the courtroom.
 Spectators in the gallery shall refrain from any disrespectful or inappropriate behavior.
+Children are not allowed in the courtroom without judicial permission.

 • Recording and photographing proceedings, during sessions and recesses, is prohibited.